-Canvassing of and Recommendations by Members in Relation to Appointments
+i) Canvassing of and Recommendations by Directors in Relation to Appointments

-Canvassing of members of the Trust or of any Committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
+Canvassing of Directors or of any Committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate for such appointment.
 The contents of this paragraph of the Standing Order shall be included in application forms or otherwise brought to the attention of candidates.

-Members of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this Standing Order shall not preclude a member from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.
+Directors of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this Standing Order shall not preclude a member from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.